microsoft/industry/telco/referenceImplementation/readme.md

 * Operator landing zones

 Subscriptions can be moved into the *operator* management group, and bootstrapped with Azure policies that are assigned directly to this management group, as well as the overarching policies assigned to the intermediate root management group, and the landing zones management group.
-The specific policies for the operator landing zones will - in addition to compliance and security, ensure that carrier grade workloads are configured with resilliency, performance, and availability in mind.
+The specific policies for the operator landing zones will - in addition to compliance and security, ensure that carieer grade workloads are configured with resilliency, performance, and availability in mind.

 ![Operatorlz](./media/operatorlz.PNG)